casper-ecosystem/developer-rewards/README.md

 **How frequently are the CSPR rewards paid out to developers upon successful completion of a DevReward?**

 The assessments and payout of CSPR rewards are also planned on a biweekly basis, aligning with the assessment process.
+During the month of July, no evaluation meeting will take place due to holiday season.